top of page

 Related Posts:

-Online Nutrition Advice for Women's Health & Weight Loss
+Online Nutrition Advice for Hormonal Health & Weight Loss

-Hi I'm Lisa, BANT registered Nutritionist and health coach.
-If you’re ready to stop chasing perfection, quick fixes and false promises to start building a healthier, more sustainable lifestyle, I can help guide you on this journey.
+Hi I'm Lisa, BANT registered Nutritionist and health coach, specialising in hormone balance and weight.
+If you’re ready to stop chasing perfection, quick fixes and false promises to start building a healthier, more sustainable lifestyle, I can help guide you.

 Long-term health is a marathon, not a sprint – and with the right support, you can enjoy the results that truly last.

-If you’re looking for more personalised advice on how to structure your diet for midlife weight loss and hormone balance, I’m here to help.
+If you’re looking for more personalised advice on how to structure your diet for weight loss and hormone balance, I’m here to help.
+I work online with women across the UK and Europe.

 Book a FREE no-obligation call or download my Crush Cravings 5-day meal plan to get started today!